Elmwood Hall Class Descriptions

 Class meets on Thursday at 1:00 pm.
-Cost is $2 per class.
+The fee is $2 per class.

 The original concept of Zumba combines a dance workout with a party-like atmosphere.
 Zumba Gold takes the popular Latin-dance inspired workout of Zumba and makes it accessible for seniors, beginners or others needing modification in their exercise routine.
 Zumba Gold builds cardiovascular health by challenging the heart and working the muscles of the hips, legs and arms with dance moves.
 Taught by certified instructor Coleen Krempel.
-Fridays at 10:00 am to 11:00 am.
-Cost is $2.
+Fridays at 10:00 am.
+The fee is $2.

 Exercise with Dee